amitmse/in_Python_/Others/README.md

 		The sum of the residuals is always zero when an intercept is included in the regression model.
   		This is because the regression line is fitted in a way that the total distance of the data points
     		above the line is equal to the total distance of the data points below the line.
+		If a model without an intercept is used, the residuals will not necessarily have a mean of zero.
+		The mean of residuals is zero is a direct result of how the least squares method calculates the regression line.
+It's not an assumption that needs to be tested.

 		Issue: Error terms has zero mean and doesn’t depend on the independent variables.
 			Thus, there must be no relationship between the independent variable and the error term.
+			A model with a zero mean for residuals suggests that the model is, on average, neither overestimating nor underestimating the response variable

 		Test: Plot of residuals against the fitted values.
 If the residuals are randomly scattered around zero, with no apparent trend, it suggests that the mean-zero assumption is met.
      			A flat, horizontal line at zero in this plot would indicate a good fit.
+			This can be done by calculating the mean of the residuals and comparing it to zero.

 		Solution: The sum of residuals can always be zero; if they had some mean that differed from zero you could make it zero by adjusting the intercept by that amount.